The truth about TikTok nutrition

 Misleading advice like that can lead to unhealthy relationships with food.
 "Many popular social media accounts focus on restrictive diets and grossly underestimate the amount of food teens need," explains Dr. Lauren Muhlheim, owner of Eating Disorder Therapy LA.
 "This portrayal can trigger an eating disorder."

 Alicia T., 13, says "What I Eat in a Day" videos on TikTok often make her feel self-conscious and guilty about the amount of food she eats.
 "I know it's dangerous to cut calories, but when I see other girls doing it, it makes me wonder if I should try it, too," she shares.
 And Alicia certainly isn't alone.
 There are millions of girls like her who are falling victim to that dangerous comparison trap on social media.
-The habit can wreak habit on your mindset—and your physical health.
+The habit can wreak havoc on your mindset—and your physical health.

 Of course, this isn't to say that every single food-centric TikTok is harmful, but you have to be smart about what you, well, consume.

 So how do you separate fact from fiction on your feed?
 We've got a few solutions to make sure you're only getting the best advice.

 The first thing you should do when you land on a nutrition video?
 Question the user's qualifications.
 "Always do your research and figure out who the information is coming from," advises clinical dietitian Steph Grasso, who posts on TikTok as @stephgrassodietitian.
 "Just because a video has a lot of views doesn't mean it's from a licensed professional."

 To make sure you're getting accurate advice, look for letters like MD (medical doctor), RD (registered dietitian) or LPN (licensed practical nurse) next to their username.
 No credentials?
 Swipe on by.